miraficus/.dotfiles/README.md

 # .dotfiles
 My personal dotfiles.
-I made this for myself and it is not properly tested.
+I made this for myself and it is not guaranteed to work properly.

 ## Installing
-Install paru from aur and then use `./installpkg.sh` to install needed packages on Arch based distributions.
-Then copy dotfiles manualy.
+Copy dotfiles manualy.

 ## Wallpapers
 I backed up my collection of wallpapers on dropbox.
 Use `wget` to download those files and then `unzip` to extract those files to /usr/share/backgrounds.